Charlize Theron Reveals She Hasn't Dated Anyone In 5 Years: 'I Don’t Feel Lonely'

 “I’m still firing on all cylinders.
 I think your priorities are in a place that is of high demand because it’s a lot of work to be a parent,” Theron said.
 “Part of that is at the end of the day I get in bed and I go I wouldn’t want this day to be anything different.”

-Earlier this year, Theron said that she doesn’t feel like’s “missing out on something in my life” by not dating.
+Earlier this year, Theron said that she doesn’t feel like she’s “missing out on something in my life” by not dating.

 “I really do believe that women really ... make shit happen for ourselves,” she said on E!’s “Daily Pop.”
 “And I think this idea of relationships, sometimes we approach ... or society approach them in the sense of like, ‘Obviously, that is something that you need and want.’
 And that’s really not been the case for me.”